This is a beginning to intermediate course. Upon completion of this course, mental health professionals will be able to:

 Confidentiality refers to a general standard of professional conduct that obliges a professional not to discuss information about a client with anyone.
 In Figure 1, the breadth of the concept is represented in the middle-sized inner circle – narrower than the concept of privacy, but more broad than privilege.
 Confidentiality may also originate in statutes (i.e., laws enacted by legislatures), administrative law (i.e., regulations promulgated to implement legislation), or case law (i.e., interpretations of laws by courts).
 But, when cited as an ethical principle, confidentiality implies an explicit contract or promise not to reveal anything about a client except under certain circumstances agreed to by both parties.
 Although the roots of the concept are in professional ethics rather than in law, the nature of the relationship between client and therapist does have substantial legal recognition (see, for example, http://jaffee-redmond.org/).
 One can imagine, for example, that clients who believe their confidences have been violated could sue their psychotherapists in a civil action for breach of confidentiality and possibly seek criminal penalties if available under state law.
 For example, a New York appeals court ruled that a patient may bring a tort action against a psychiatrist who allegedly disclosed confidential information to the patient's spouse, allowing him to seek damages for mental distress, loss of employment, and the deterioration of his marriage (Disclosure of Confidential Information, 1982; Fisher, 2013; MacDonald v.
 Clinger, 1982).

 The degree to which one should, if ever, violate a client's confidentiality remains a matter of some historical controversy (see, for example, Siegel, 1979), despite uniform agreement on one point: all clients have a right to know the limits on confidentiality in a professional relationship from the outset.
 The initial interview with any client (individual or organizational) should include a direct and candid discussion of limits that may exist with respect to any confidences communicated in the relationship.
 State and federal laws require providing such information in both health care (e.g., Public Law 104-191, Health Insurance Portability and Accountability Act of 1996; a/k/a: HIPAA) and forensic contexts (e.g., Commonwealth v.
 Lamb, 1974; Barefoot v.
 Estelle, 1983).
-Not only will failure to provide such information early constitute unethical behavior, and possibly behavior illegal in health care settings, but such omissions may also lead to clinical problems later.
+Not only will failure to provide such information early constitute unethical behavior and possibly illegal behavior in health care settings, but such omissions may also lead to clinical problems later.
 In some contexts conveying such information orally may suffice, but documenting the conversation becomes critical.
 Health care providers will need to provide a formal written HIPAA notice, and those who provide non-health related services may want to do likewise or possibly provide “new client information” in a pamphlet or other written statement.
 Every therapist should give sufficient thought to this matter and formulate a policy for his or her practice that complies with applicable law, ethical standards, and personal conviction, integrated as meaningfully as possible given the legal precedents and case examples discussed in the following pages.

 The concepts of privilege and confidentiality often become confused, and the distinction between them has critical implications for understanding a variety of ethical problems.
 The concept of privilege (or privileged communication) describes certain specific types of relationships that enjoy protection from disclosure in legal proceedings.
 In Figure 1, the breadth of this very narrow concept is represented in the smallest circle.
 Designation of privilege originates in statute or case law and belongs to the client in the relationship.
 Normal court rules provide that anything relative and material to the issue at hand can and should be admitted as evidence.
 When privilege exists, however, the client has a degree of protection against having the covered communications revealed without explicit permission.
 If the client waives this privilege, the clinician must testify on the nature and specifics of the material discussed.
 The client cannot usually permit a selective or partial waiver.
 In most courts, once a waiver is given, it covers all of the relevant privileged material.

 Traditionally, such privilege extended to attorney-client, husband-wife, physician-patient, and certain clergy relationships.
-Some jurisdictions now extend privilege to the relationships between clients and mental health practitioner relationships, but the actual laws vary widely, and each mental health professional has an ethical obligation to learn the statutes or case law in force for her or his practice jurisdiction.
+Some jurisdictions now extend privilege to the relationships between clients and mental health practitioners, but the actual laws vary widely, and each mental health professional has an ethical obligation to learn the statutes or case law in force for her or his practice jurisdiction.
 Prior to 1996 many states addressed the primary mental health professions (i.e., psychologists, psychiatrists, and social workers) while omitting mention of psychiatric nurses, counselors, or generic psychotherapists.
 (DeKraai & Sales, 1982).
 The same authors also noted that no federally created privileges existed for any mental health profession and that the federal courts generally looked to applicable state laws.
 All that changed in 1996 when the U.S. Supreme Court took up the issue based, in part, on conflicting rulings in different federal appellate court districts (Jaffe v.
 Redmond, 1996).

 Mary Lu Redmond was a police officer in Hoffman Estates, Illinois, a suburb of Chicago.
 On June 27, 1991, while responding to a “fight in progress” call, she fired her weapon and killed Ricky Allen, Sr. as he pursued, rapidly gained ground on, and stood poised to stab another man with a butcher knife.
 After the shooting, Officer Redmond sought counseling from a licensed clinical social worker.
 Later, Carrie Jaffe, acting as administrator of Mr. Allen's estate, sued Redmond, citing alleged U.S. civil rights statutes and Illinois tort law.
 Jaffe wanted access to the social worker's notes and sought to compel the therapist to give oral testimony about the therapy.
 Redmond and her therapist, Karen Beyer, a licensed clinical social worker refused.
 The trial judge instructed the jury that refusing to provide such information could be held against Officer Redmond.
 The jury awarded $545,000 damages based on both the federal civil rights and state laws.